 For today’s declutter challenge we’re going to throw out, any prescription or over-the-counter medications that have expired or you’re not going to use.
 We’re also going to get rid of any expired or excess first aid supplies.
 Be sure to safely dispose of medications.

 Decide how much space you’ll designate for storing your movies and music.
 Then, dwindle your stash down to fit that space.
 To maximize space, I like to use disc organizers, they hold quite a bit and they look nice.

 Day 15 – Pantry

 Remove everything from the pantry, if you’re limited on time work in sections.
-Sort through the food, tossing out any food that has expired and donating the food that you’re not going to use.
+Sort through the food, toss out any food that has expired, and donate the food that you’re not going to use.
 I like to use a permanent marker and write the expiration date in larger numbers so that I can use it before it expires.

 MORE TO LOVE